MARRIAGE COUNSELING and COACHING SESSIONS:

-- I usually recommend extended sessions of 3-4 hours for couples who live in other areas of Florida, or have a very long drive to my office.
+- If you want in-person counseling and live out of the area, I usually recommend extended sessions of 3-4 hours..
 With extended sessions, we can do a good chunk of work, send you home with things to implement so that you can do the work in fewer sessions.
 Sometimes I will see a couple once, then have them return in 2-3 weeks to give them a foundation to work, then spread out the extended sessions to once a month.

 Intensives of 1-2 full days of couples counseling (7 hours a day) came into being for couples who flew in from out of state to work with me.
-I offer that to any couple where the couple and I think it will work best for that particular couple.
+It is open to any couple -- even if you live in the Orlando area.

 My focus is on your marriage or relationship, and/or your relational patterns that work and don't work in your marriage or partnership.